 American Revolution Institute Desk Calendar

-Eighteen-month desk calendar (July 2020-December 2021) showcasing important items primarily from our library collections, printed in rich color on individual cards displayed atop a wooden easel.
+Twelve-month desk calendar (January-December 2021) showcasing important items primarily from our library collections, printed in rich color on individual cards displayed atop a wooden easel.
 The flip side of each month shows the item in its entirety, along with a full title and description.
 5” x 5” cards, 6 ¼” H on wooden easel.

 American Revolution Institute Mug